 What should I bring?

-- Personal care items (toothbrush, shampoo, soap, deodorant, etc.)
+- Bring personal care items (toothbrush, shampoo, soap, deodorant, etc.).
+Linens are provided.

-- Medication that you take on a daily basis – could include medication for high blood pressure, diabetes, depression, etc. Please ensure these medications are in the original bottle and that you have plenty to last for your stay at our facility.
+- Bring medication that you take on a daily basis, such as medication for high blood pressure, diabetes, depression, etc. Please ensure these medications are in the original bottle and that you have plenty to last for your stay at our facility.

 Please leave the following items at home: